 Don’t Be Fooled by Juice

-What’s more many juice drinks are loaded with extra sugar.
-“Fruits have naturally occurring sugar, but many ‘juice’ drinks add sugar or have very little real fruit in them,” says Giancoli.
+What’s more, many juice drinks are loaded with extra sugar.
+“Whole fruits have naturally occurring sugar, but many ‘juice’ drinks add sugar or have very little real fruit in them,” says Giancoli.

 What About Alcohol?